China–Kazakhstan relations: Qing

-Due to the conflict between Russian Empire and Kazakh Khanate, many Kazakhs fled to Qing Dynasty.
+Due to the conflict between Russian Empire and Kazakh Khanate, many Kazakhs fled to the Qing dynasty.

 In 1862, Russian Cossack cavalry invaded Xinjiang and defeated Manchu troops, occupying 580,000 square kilometers, including a large part of present-day Kazakhstan.
 In 1864, China and Russia signed the Treaty of Demarcation of the Northwest Frontier (勘分西北界约记), which ceded part of the territory of China's northwest frontier to Russia.
 After that, some Kazakh tribes returned to China.
 The Qing government implemented a 1,000-family system in Kazakh tribes.
 Kazakhs had to pay taxes and accept direct jurisdiction from the central government.
 During the Tsar's rule, a large amount of Kazakh land was converted into immigrant areas, the number of livestock was greatly reduced, and the nomadic herdsmen's life deteriorated.
 Therefore, a large number of Kazakhs migrated to China in order to survive.
 During the First World War, the Tsar government recruited Kazakhs for military service, causing Kazakhs to rebel and revolt.
 More than 300,000 nomads fled to China to avoid repression.

-Modern bilateral relations
+Political relations

-Before the fall of the Soviet Union, the People's Republic of China and Kazakhstan (while in the Soviet Union) were both communist states.
+Kazakhstan is China's key partner in the Central Asian region due to its location, size, and substantial energy resources.
+Kazakh political elites portray cooperation with China in a positive light, which has also helped increase favorable public sentiment in Kazakhstan.